-Step By Step House Shopping Process: Online Shopping
+Step By Step House Shopping Process And Shopping Online

 Whether you are house shopping for a home by yourself online or are driving around and visiting open houses, you should hire a real estate agent to represent you and work with your realtor.
-It does not cost you a dime as a home buyer because real estate agents make their commissions from the home seller.
-The home seller pays out a total 6% commission where the listing realtor and buyer’s realtors split the 6% real estate commission.
+It does not cost you a dime as a home buyer.
+This is because real estate agents make their commissions from the home seller.
+The home seller pays out a total of 6% commission.
+The listing realtor and buyer’s realtors split the 6% real estate commission.
 We will cover some tips and advice on this blog on step by step house shopping and hope our viewers can get some useful tips after reading this article.

-Shopping for home online on real estate websites as the following:
+Shopping for a home online on real estate websites:

 Searching for homes online in the comfort of your own home or office is extremely convenient and often fun where the whole family can get involved.
-You can cover a lot of legwork by doing the preliminary shopping online and make a checklist of all of the homes that interest you and want to physically set up an appointment with a realtor and visit the property.
+Buyers can cover a lot of legwork by doing preliminary shopping online.
+Make a checklist of all of the homes that interest you and want to physically set up an appointment with a realtor and visit the property.
 Pictures can be deceiving so scheduling a visit is a must.

-Online home shoppers need to know that all of the information online are no fully correct.
-If you go online to Zillow’s home price analyzer called Zillow Zestimate, the market value of that market value analyzer can be off more than 15%.
-However, it is a good tool to get a ball park figure of market value of homes in areas you are targeting on your online home shopping spree.
+Online home shoppers need to know that all of the information online is no fully correct.
+If you go online to Zillow’s home price analyzer called Zillow Zestimate, the market value of that market value analyzer can be wrong by more than 15%.
+It is a good tool to get a ballpark figure of the market value of homes in areas buyers are targeting with their online home shopping.

-- Online home shopping will give you home types and market values on certain areas
+- Online home shopping will give you home types and market values in certain areas

 - Neighborhoods and property taxes and school district information